bitfireAT/davx5-manual/managed_davx5.rst

    * **scan the QR code of the configuration file URL, then open it with Managed DAVx⁵** (not your browser); or
    * link to the configuration file on some page in your Intranet, and use your browser to open it with Managed DAVx⁵.

+.. note:: Because of Android intent filter limitations, the config file must not be nested deeper than 4 directory levels (:code:`/1/2/3/4/davdroid-config.json`).

 To use the QR code method, a QR code scanner app has to be installed first.

 You can see and reset the current configuration file URL in Managed DAVx⁵ / About/License / Managed configuration.